Residency School Program dETAILS

 This program is for kindergarten - 2nd grade students.
 Each grade level will be visited by a Teaching Artist and learn about dance as a means of communication.
 Through the art of storytelling, classical pantomime, music and movement the children will experience every aspect of one of ballet’s classic stories.
 This program has an interactive component that allows students to join the Teaching Artist as he/she guides them through a series of movement.

-Nashville's Nutcracker Story Time with Teaching Artist (2nd Grade; Available in November)
+Nashville's Nutcracker Story Time with Teaching Artist (2nd Grade) Available November 1 - December 12

 Nashville's own version of this timeless holiday classic tells the tale of Clara, a young girl who travels on a fantastic journey with the help of her magical Uncle Drosselmeyer.
 This special holiday tradition introduces young audiences to Nashville Ballet's unique version of the traditional story by taking them on a short trip through the Land of the Sweets.